AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 	  - Extra Information : authorization_token can only be accessed via the Klarna Widget (Postman requests can not get authorization_token back in responses, ONLY the Klarna widget).
 	  - More information regarding **how to get authorization token** can be found here(Step 1 -> 3 under "Integrate with Klarna Payment" are important): https://docs.klarna.com/klarna-payments/integrate-with-klarna-payments/
   - finalizeKlarnaOrder
-	  - Purpose : Finalize the Klarna order and update isPayed to **true**.
+	  - Purpose : Finalize the Klarna order and update isPaid to **true**.
 ### new-database-interface-reservations.js
 - getReservation
 	- Purpose : Get a Reservation by reservationID